Irinotecan: Administration

-Irinotecan can be administrated by 30- or 90-minute intravenous infusions of either 125 mg/m2 weekly for four of every six weeks or 350 mg/m2 every three weeks.
+Irinotecan can be administered by 30- or 90-minute intravenous infusions of either 125 mg/m2 weekly for four of every six weeks or 350 mg/m2 every three weeks.

 Distribution

 Irinotecan is a hydrophilic compound with a large volume of distribution (400 L/m2).
 At physiological pH, irinotecan and its active metabolite ethyl-10-hydroxy-camptothecin (SN-38) are present in two pH-dependent equilibrium isoforms; the anti tumor active lactone ring which hydrolyzed to the carboxylate isoform.

 In plasma, the majority of irinotecan and SN-38 are bound to albumin, which stabilizes their lactone forms.
 In blood, irinotecan and SN-38 are bound to platelets and red blood cells.

 Irinotecan has a linear pharmacokinetic.
 Population pharmacokinetic models assumed a three-compartmental model for irinotecan and a two-compartmental model for SN-38.

 SN-38 has a short distribution half-life (approximately 8 min).
 It reached its peak plasma concentration within 2 h after infusion.
 Also SN-38 exhibit a second peak in the plasma concentration because of its enterohepatic re-circulation and its release from erythrocytes.